The War Game

 The War Game is a 1965 British pseudo-documentary film that depicts a nuclear war and its aftermath.
 Written, directed and produced by Peter Watkins for the BBC, it caused dismay within the BBC and within government and was withdrawn before the provisional screening date of 6 October 1965.
 The corporation said that "the effect of the film has been judged by the BBC to be too horrifying for the medium of broadcasting.
 It will, however, be shown to invited audiences..."

 The film premiered at the National Film Theatre in London, on 13 April 1966, where it ran until 3 May.
 It was then shown abroad at several film festivals, including Venice, where it won the Special Prize.
 It won the Academy Award for Best Documentary Feature in 1967.

-The film was eventually televised in Great Britain on 31 July 1985, during the week before the fortieth anniversary of the Hiroshima bombing, the day before a repeat screening of Threads.
+The film was eventually televised in Great Britain on 31 July 1985, during the week before the 40th anniversary of the Hiroshima bombing, the day before a repeat screening of Threads.